 From August 1996 until December 1997 he spent a sabbatical period visiting the Computer Science Dept. at the University of Waterloo.

-He supervised 8 PhD and more than 30 Master thesis in the area of Computer Graphics, Coordination and Data Base Systems at UNICAMP.
+He supervised 8 PhD and about 35 Master thesis in the area of Computer Graphics, Coordination and Data Base Systems at UNICAMP.

 He is senior member of the IEEE and member of SBC, ACM and EUROGRAPHICS.